Does Sauna Boost the Immune System?

 With the rise of seasonal illnesses, finding ways to strengthen your body’s natural defenses is more important than ever.

+If you're struggling to stay healthy during these times, you're not alone.
 Thankfully, the sauna might just hold the answer.
 Let’s explore how it can help enhance your immunity.

 What is the immune system?